AdobeDocs/experience-platform.nl-NL/help/xdm/schema/composition.md

 ### Samenvoegen {#union}

-Hoewel [!DNL Experience Platform] u toestaat om schema&#39;s voor bepaalde gebruiksgevallen samen te stellen, staat het u ook toe om een &quot;unie&quot;van schema&#39;s voor een specifiek klassentype te zien.
-Het vorige diagram toont twee schema&#39;s die op de klasse XDM ExperienceEvent en twee schema&#39;s worden gebaseerd die op [!DNL XDM Individual Profile] klasse worden gebaseerd.
-De Vereniging, hieronder getoond, voegt de gebieden van alle schema&#39;s samen die de zelfde klasse ([!DNL XDM ExperienceEvent] en [!DNL XDM Individual Profile], respectievelijk) delen.
+While [!DNL Experience Platform] allows you to compose schemas for particular use cases, it also allows you to see a &quot;union&quot; of schemas for a specific class type.
+The previous diagram shows two schemas based on the XDM ExperienceEvent class and two schemas based on [!DNL XDM Individual Profile] class.
+The union, shown below, aggregates the fields of all schemas that share the same class ([!DNL XDM ExperienceEvent] and [!DNL XDM Individual Profile], respectively).

 ![](../images/schema-composition/union.png)

-Door een schema voor gebruik met [!DNL Real-time Customer Profile] toe te laten, zal het in de unie voor dat klassentype worden omvat. [!DNL Profile] levert robuuste, gecentraliseerde profielen van klantenattributen evenals een timestamped rekening van elke gebeurtenis die de klant over om het even welk systeem heeft gehad dat met  [!DNL Platform]wordt geïntegreerd. [!DNL Profile] gebruikt de verenigingsmening om deze gegevens te vertegenwoordigen en een holistische mening van elke individuele klant te verstrekken.
+By enabling a schema for use with [!DNL Real-time Customer Profile], it will be included in the union for that class type. [!DNL Profile] delivers robust, centralized profiles of customer attributes as well as a timestamped account of every event that customer has had across any system integrated with [!DNL Platform]. [!DNL Profile] gebruikt de verenigingsmening om deze gegevens te vertegenwoordigen en een holistische mening van elke individuele klant te verstrekken.

-Voor meer informatie bij het werken met [!DNL Profile], zie [Overzicht van het Profiel van de Klant in real time](../../profile/home.md).
+For more information on working with [!DNL Profile], see the [Real-time Customer Profile overview](../../profile/home.md).

 ## Gegevensbestanden toewijzen aan XDM-schema&#39;s

 Alle gegevensbestanden die in [!DNL Experience Platform] worden opgenomen moeten met de structuur van een XDM- schema in overeenstemming zijn.
 Voor meer informatie over hoe te om gegevensdossiers te formatteren om aan hiërarchieën XDM (met inbegrip van steekproefdossiers) te voldoen, zie het document op [steekproefETL transformaties](../../etl/transformations.md).
-Voor algemene informatie over het opnemen van gegevensbestanden in [!DNL Experience Platform], zie [batch ingestion overview](../../ingestion/batch-ingestion/overview.md).
+For general information about ingesting datafiles into [!DNL Experience Platform], see the [batch ingestion overview](../../ingestion/batch-ingestion/overview.md).

-## Schema&#39;s voor externe segmenten
+## Schemas for external segments

 Als u segmenten van externe systemen in Platform brengt, moet u de volgende componenten gebruiken om hen in uw schema&#39;s te vangen:

-* [[!UICONTROL Segment definition] klasse](../classes/segment-definition.md): Gebruik deze standaardklasse om zeer belangrijke attributen van een externe segmentdefinitie te vangen.
+* [[!UICONTROL Segment definition] class](../classes/segment-definition.md): Use this standard class to capture key attributes of an external segment definition.
 * [[!UICONTROL Segment Membership Details] veldgroep](../field-groups/profile/segmentation.md): Voeg deze veldgroep aan uw  [!UICONTROL XDM Individual Profile] schema toe om klantenprofielen met specifieke segmenten te associëren.

 ## Volgende stappen